erik78se/masterworker/TUTORIAL.md

 * You need beginner level python programming skills.

 # Refreshing our memory a little
-Before we jump into it, lets refresh some of the key elements we are going to work with.
+We will start by refreshing some of the key elements we are going to work with.

 ## Juju hook-tools
-When working with relations and juju in general, what goes on under the hood, is many times calls to juju various juju hook-tools.
+When working with relations and juju in general, what goes on under the hood are calls to juju hook-tools.

 Refresh your memory, by looking at what those hook-tools are: